naver/bergen/README.md

 ```bash
 python3 eval.py --experiments_folder experiments/ --llm_batch_size 16 --split 'dev' --vllm
 ```
-Similarly to similarly to `--generator` you can specify which LLM you are willing as first options of `--llm`/`-vllm`, as well as short name at metrics naming.
+Similarly to  `--generator` you can specify which LLM you are willing as first options of `--llm`/`-vllm`, as well as short name at metrics naming (use the name of the configuration file as the name of the llm).

 ```bash